 The interior of the main structure features depictions of Buddhist teachings, including some alarming images of depravity and the punishment of evil-doers, plus some propaganda photos of the generals who were in power when it was completed in 2008.
 You can climb several floors – although the interior is not yet completed to the top.

 The Hpo Win Daung caves (also variously spelt as Hpowindaung, Powintaung and Po Win Taung) can be found 25 kilometers west of Monywa, on the western bank of the Chindwin River.
 The 947 caves that make up the complex were built between the 14th and 18th centuries, and contain ornate mural paintings and hundreds of Buddha statues.
-To get to the caves from Monywa, you will need to take a taxi or pick up.

 The Hpo Win Daung Festival takes place here in November at the caves, and is Monywa’s biggest festival of the year.
 To find out more, go to festivals in Myanmar.

 Also near Monywa is the Ledi Kyaungteik monastery, in which Buddhist scriptures have been inscribed on 806 stone slabs and Kyaukka village, known for its unique style of lacquerware.

 For a wider selection of photos from Monywa and its surrounding area, go to our Flickr photo set.

 Book tours suitable for a range of budgets